-Philip Freeman (department head)
+Dan Davis (department head)

 Classics is the study of the languages, literature, and culture of the ancient Greco-Roman world.
 Greek and Latin are fundamental languages for the study of European literature and civilization, as well as the development of modern languages.
 The timeless literature of the Greeks and Romans produced Homer, Sappho, Thucydides, Plato, Virgil, and St. Augustine, to name just a few.
 Greek and Roman civilization has also had an enormous influence on facets of modern culture from law and poetry to art and religion.
-At Luther, classics also includes the study of Biblical Hebrew.
+At Luther, classics can also include the study of Biblical Hebrew.

 A classics major combines the study of the Greek and Latin languages, along with classical civilization.
 The department also offers two minors: (1) A classics minor focusing on Greek or Latin; (2) A classical studies minor focusing on classical civilization courses in translation.